KaiSereni/Video-Translator/README.md

 ## Future Goals
 * Audio chunk time remapping
 * Better text-to-speech model
+* Better translation software (Currently using Google Translate which converts tokens to vectors and then straight to text of another language, but a full GPT might be better)

 **This repo was created by Pohakoo, LLC.
 See more projects at [forgotai.com](www.forgotai.com).**